JBris/nextflow-graph-machine-learning/README.md

 1. Exploratory data analysis: View the GRN and calculate some summary statistics.
 2. Processing: Process the graph feature matrix and edge list.
 Remove the disconnected subgraph.
 3. ArangoDB Importing: Import the graph into ArangoDB.
+4. Train a graph neural network using SAGE convolutional layers.